Welcome to Snowy Owls.

 Here are our topics for this term:

-Maths – Shape, fractions, money, time, addition and subtraction, multiplication and division.
+Maths – Shape, fractions, money, time, problem solving, addition and subtraction, multiplication and division.

-Computing – Stop Motion animation followed by Scratch Jr.
+Computing – Stop motion followed by Programmings: Scratch Jr

 Internet safety is covered each term.

-Music – Musical Me followed by British Songs
+Music – Musical me followed by On this Island: British Songs

 You can find a full overview of the year under the curriculum tab.